Lemonsity/NicksConjecture/README.md

 # Nick's Conjecture
 The conjecture is thought up by Nick Cheng from Univerity of Toronto Scarborough Campus (UTSC).
-This repository contains program that are designed to confirm if numbers below a certain threshold satisfies the conjecture before any further investigation
+This repository contains program that are designed to confirm if numbers below a certain threshold satisfies the conjecture before any further investigation.
 More details will be added in the future

 ## Instruction